The internal languages of univalent categories: Category Theory in Univalent Foundations

 \subsection{Univalent Categories}

 Univalent foundations provides an interesting point of view on several areas of mathematics, and among those is category theory.
 Categories can be studied up to two notions of equivalence: isomorphism and adjoint equivalence.
-This bifurcation is reflected in univalent foundations where we have two different notions of categories: setcategories and univalent categories~(\cite{ahrens:2015}).
-One uses setcategories to study category theory up to isomorphism, whereas one uses univalent categories to study category theory up to adjoint equivalence (\cite{rasekh:2024}).
+This bifurcation is reflected in univalent foundations where we have two different notions of categories: setcategories and univalent categories~\cite{ahrens:2015}.
+Setcategories are those categories whose types of objects form a set, and univalent categories are those categories in which isomorphisms coincide with equality.
+One uses setcategories to study category theory up to isomorphism, whereas one uses univalent categories to study category theory up to adjoint equivalence~\cite{rasekh:2024}.
 More specifically, setcategories are identified if they are isomorphic and univalent categories are identified if they are adjoint equivalent.

 Throughout this paper, our focus is on univalent categories.
-To define this notion, let us start by recalling categories \cite[Definition 3.1]{ahrens:2015}.
+To define this notion, let us start by recalling categories~\cite[Definition 3.1]{ahrens:2015}.
 A category is given by a type of objects, a \textbf{set} of morphisms indexed by pairs of objects, with identity morphisms and a composition operation satisfying the usual unitality and associativity laws.
 We say that a category is \textbf{univalent} if the identity type of objects is equivalent to isomorphism of objects.

-\begin{defi}[{\citealt[Definition 3.6]{ahrens:2015}}] Let $\C$ be a category.
+\begin{defiC}[{\cite[Definition 3.6]{ahrens:2015}}] Let $\C$ be a category.
 For all objects $x, y : \C$ we have a map \conceptDef{$\idtoiso{x}{y}$}{CategoryTheory.Core.Univalence}{idtoiso}, which sends identities $x = y$ to isomorphisms $\iso{x}{y}$.
 This map is defined using path induction, and it sends the identity path to the identity isomorphism.
-We say that $\C$ is \conceptDef{univalent}{CategoryTheory.Core.Univalence}{is_univalent} if the map $\idtoiso{x}{y}$ is an equivalence of types for all $x, y : \C$. \end{defi}
+We say that $\C$ is \conceptDef{univalent}{CategoryTheory.Core.Univalence}{is_univalent} if the map $\idtoiso{x}{y}$ is an equivalence of types for all $x, y : \C$. \end{defiC}